Can the construction industry even accommodate adding $1 trillion of new infrastructure spending over 10 years?

 US Census Constant Quality (Laspeyres) Price Index SF Houses Under Construction final cost index, this index adjusts to hold the build component quality and size of a new home constant from year to year to give a more accurate comparison of real residential construction cost inflation

-Beck Biannual Cost Report develops indices for five major cities plus average.
+Beck Biannual Cost Report develops indices for five major U.S. cities and Mexico, plus average.
 I did not see specifically if the index is or is not a composite of residential and nonresidential buildings.
 It can be used as an indicator of the direction of cost, but may be better used in conjunction with other more specific sector selling price indices.
 Beck has not published index values since 2015.
 Read the report for the trend discussion.
 Atlanta, Austin, Dallas/Fort Worth, Denver, Tampa and Mexico

 Other Indices not included here: